 - JNK signaling.

-If you have questions about our work, Cindr, or the beautiful Drosophila tissues that we use to elucidate the principles of organ development, please do get in touch with us.
+If you have questions about our work or the beautiful Drosophila tissues that we use to elucidate the principles of epithelial organ development, contact us here.

 - Summer 2019: Welcome to Kayla Jaikaran, who has just joined our team as an undergraduate research assistant.

 - May 2019: Congrats to Arielle Ashley on her graduation from Wesleyan.
 Arielle is heading off to med school ….